-As we've discussed, we think the pressure to come up with a strong New Year's resolution this time of year is too high.
+As we've discussed, we think the pressure to come up with a strong New Year's resolution each coming year is all too great.
 While it's certainly commendable to try to better yourself, there's something a bit tired and cliché about the whole concept of a New Year's resolution.
 After all, why can't a girl resolve to improve herself any time of the year?

 One of our big problems with New Year's resolutions is that, more often than not, they are extremely self-focused.
 And while clearly we do believe in women empowering and bettering themselves to no end, we also think the changing year is a great time to turn one's focus outward.
 Whether it's helping a friend or family member in need, volunteering your time at a community center, or donating to a cause you care about, we think it's a nice idea to help others this New Year.

-Write a letter to yourself and date it January 1, 2018.
+Write a letter to yourself and date it January 1, 2016.
 Tell yourself all you hope to accomplish this year, the things you want to see evolve, and the changes you wish to enact.
-Then open it on January 1, 2019, so you can see just how far you really came.
+Then open it on January 1, 2017, so you can see just how far you really came.

 Most New Year's resolutions focus on outcome: "I want to lose five kilograms" or "I want to be more productive at work."
 But what if you turned your focus inward instead, focusing on your intention rather than any results?
 Your goals for the year might then change; instead of losing weight, maybe your goal is to treat food as nutrition rather than enjoyment.
 You might be surprised at how effective such a mind-set can be!